Shondiiee/cosc213-php-lab-expressions-control-flow/lab4/README.md

 01_expressions.php
 This file carries out arthmetic, string and logical operations.
 It accepts no input.
 When run, this emits results for an addition operation, a multiplication operation, a comparision and a generic ternary test to the terminal.
-For instance, it shiws sum = 13 prod = 30 a =15, and explains that PHP considers text that begins with a number to be that number, so "5cats" + 1 produces 6.
+For instance, it shows sum = 13 prod = 30 a =15, and explains that PHP considers text that begins with a number to be that number, so "5cats" + 1 produces 6.
 If that is done in a browser with ?score=80 in the URL, it prints Result: Pass.

 02<branching.php